 Hearing aids may be authorized when they are expected to improve the customer's ability to participate in employment and/or training that is required for a specific employment outcome.
 The VR counselor documents the expected outcomes in the case file as part of the assessing and planning process.

-For customers ages 18 and younger, TWC must use comparable benefits when possible when planning services related to hearing aids, cochlear implants, and BAHA.
-To this extent, TWC may pay for any deductible, co-payments, and/or coinsurance for the provision of these goods and services if the total cost (insurance paid amount plus VR funds paid toward cost) does not exceed allowable VR contract rates.
-For more information on comparable benefits for customers with insurance, please refer to comparable benefits below.

-The VR counselor develops the IPE to purchase hearing aids after receiving:
+The VR counselor develops the individualized plan for employment (IPE) to purchase hearing aids after receiving:

-an audiological assessment on the VR3105C, Hearing Evaluation Report Audiometric Examination, completed by a licensed audiologist or hearing-aid specialist;
+an audiological assessment on the VR3105C, Hearing Evaluation Report: Audiometric Examination, completed by a licensed audiologist or hearing aid specialist;

-the completed hearing evaluation form with hearing aid recommendation recorded on the VR3105D, Hearing Evaluation Report Hearing Aid Recommendations; and
+the completed hearing evaluation form with hearing aid recommendations recorded on the VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations; and

-the medical clearance from an otologist or otolaryngologist on the VR3105B, Hearing Evaluation Report Otological Report.
+medical clearance from an otologist or otolaryngologist on the VR3105B, Hearing Evaluation Report: Otological Examination, or medical records from the otologist or otolaryngologist dated within the last 90 days.

+If the staff is experiencing substantial delays in securing the evaluation with the otologist or otolaryngologist, a VR Supervisor (VRS) may grant an exception to waive the otological evaluation.
+In the event there is a substantial delay (90 days or more) in securing the evaluation:

+for seasoned hearing aid users with no medical issues (for example, no sudden hearing loss or extreme changes in hearing loss), the VRS can grant an exception to waive the otological evaluation if the customer’s PCP or other physician provides the hearing aid clearance.

+for a first-time hearing aid user, the VRS can grant an exception to waive the otological evaluation by an otologist or otolaryngologist or the customer’s PCP.
+If the customer does not have a PCP, the physician who performs the office’s general medical evaluations may provide medical clearance.

+An LMC review/consultation will be required when the medical clearance is not from an otologist or otolaryngologist.
+If the LMC believes an otological evaluation by an otologist or otolaryngologist is necessary, the evaluation will be required.
+Refer to VRSM E-200: Summary Table of Approvals, Consultations, and Notifications.

-When the VR counselor receives a recommendation for a complete-in-canal (CIC) hearing aid, he or she ensures that the audiologist sufficiently justifies the added benefits of a CIC aid when compared to an alternative style with the same capabilities.
+When the VR counselor receives a recommendation for a complete-in-canal (CIC) hearing aid, he or she ensures that the audiologist sufficiently justifies the added benefits of a CIC hearing aid when compared to an alternative style with the same capabilities.

-It is recommended that the VR counselor consult with a Texas Health and Human Services Commission Deaf and Hard of Hearing Services Deaf and Hard of Hearing Technology Specialist for consideration of additional technology before purchasing the hearing aids.
+It is recommended that the VR counselor consult with a Texas Health and Human Services Commission (HHSC) Deaf and Hard of Hearing Technology Specialist for consideration of additional technology before purchasing the hearing aids.

 For information on purchasing hearing aids, see D-209-3: Contracted Goods and Services and D-210: Exceptions to Contracted Fees and MAPS Fees.